erotourtes/Harpooner/README.md

 #### **File Navigation**
 - `HarpoonerOpenFile0` - `HarpoonerOpenFile9` → Open a specific file from the menu (indexed 0-9)
-- `HarpoonerNextFileAction` → Open the next file in the Harpoon list.
+- `HarpoonerOpenNextFile` → Open the next file in the Harpoon list.
-- `HarpoonerPreviousFileAction` → Open the previous file in the Harpoon list.
+- `HarpoonerOpenPreviousFile` → Open the previous file in the Harpoon list.

 #### **Menu Management**
-- `HarpoonerQuickMenu` → Open the Harpoon menu.
+- `HarpoonerOpenMenu` → Open the Harpoon menu.
-- `HarpoonerToggleQuickMenu` → Toggle the Harpoon menu.
+- `HarpoonerToggleMenu` → Toggle the Harpoon menu.
 - `HarpoonerClearMenu` → Clear all saved paths.